 The Taxpayer Bill of Rights gives Canadian taxpayers important protections during CRA audits:

 A CRA audit doesn't have to be overwhelming.
-With proper preparation, accurate records, and experienced corporate tax representation, the vast majority of audits conclude with no additional tax owing — or minor adjustments.
+With proper preparation, accurate records, and experienced corporate tax representation, the vast majority of audits conclude with no additional tax owing โ or minor adjustments.
+The single most effective audit defence is professional bookkeeping in Calgary that keeps your records organized, reconciled, and CRA-ready throughout the year.
 Swift Accounting has guided many Calgary business owners through CRA reviews, desk audits, and formal objection processes.
 Many Calgary business owners find it's worth reviewing their CRA risk exposure with their accountant before year-end.
 If you've received a CRA letter or want to ensure your returns can withstand scrutiny, book a free consultation with our Calgary team.